 OpenAthens Keystone is middleware that allows you to use the widespread and simple OpenID Connect software to participate in SAML federations around the world and easily allow institutional subscription to your content.
 SAML and the things that use it, such as Shibboleth, are great but can be complicated beasts to integrate into your systems - OpenID Connect is considerably simpler and you may already be using it.

-There are versions available for all major platforms and many minor ones; most are quite straightforward to implement.
-You may already be using it.
+There are versions available for all major platforms and many minor ones; most are quite straightforward to implement, and as I say: you may already be using it.

 At the basic level, OpenID only does authentication - i.e. is the user who they say they are; OAuth is for finding out information about the user such as identifiers.
 OpenID Connect enables the authentication and the retrieval of information you can authorise on in one compact package.